marbl/canu/documentation/source/faq.rst

        primarily an optimization for speed and generally does not change assembly continuity.

 My asm.contigs.fasta is empty, why?
 -------------------------------------
-    Canu will split the final output into three files:

-    <prefix>.contigs.fasta
-      Everything which could be assembled and is part of the primary assembly, including both unique and repetitive elements.
-Each contig has several flags included on the fasta def line.

-      **This file currently includes alternate paths.**

-    <prefix>.bubbles.fasta
-       Alternate paths in the graph which could not be merged into the primary assembly.

-       **This file is currently ALWAYS empty.**

-    <prefix>.unassembled.fasta
-       Reads and small contigs that appear to be falsely assembled.
-These are generally low quality reads or assemblies of a few low quality reads.

-       **Small plasmids (unfortunately) tend to end up here.**

-    The ``contigFilter=<minReads minLength singleReadSpan lowCovFraction lowCovDepth>`` parameter sets parameters for several filters that decide which contigs are 'unassembled'.
-A contig is 'unassembled' if it:
-      - has fewer than minReads (2) reads, or
-      - is shorter than minLength (1000), or
-      - has a single read spanning singleReadSpan percent (75%) of the contig, or
-      - has less than lowCovDepth (2) coverage over at least lowCovSpan fraction (0.75) of the contig The default filtering is ``contigFilter="2 1000 0.75 0.75 2"``.

-    If you are assembling amplified or viral data, it is possible your assembly will be flagged as unassembled.
-Turn off filtering with the parameters ``contigFilter="2 1000 1.0 1.0 2"``.
+    Canu creates three assembled sequence :ref:`output files <outputs>`: ``<prefix>.contigs.fasta``, ``<prefix>.unitigs.fasta``, and ``<prefix>.unassembled.fasta``, where contigs are the primary output, unitigs are the primary output split at alternate paths, and unassembled are the leftover pieces.

+    The :ref:`contigFilter` parameter sets several parameters that control how small or low coverage initial contigs are handled.
+By default, initial contigs with more than 50% of the length at less than 5X coverage will be classified as 'unassembled' and removed from the assembly, that is, ``contigFilter="2 0 1.0 0.5 5"``.
+The filtering can be disabled by changing the last number from '5' to '0' (meaning, filter if 50% is less than 0X coverage).

 Why is my assembly is missing my favorite short plasmid?
 -------------------------------------
     Only the longest 40X of data (based on the specified genome size) is used for correction.
-Datasets with uneven coverage or small plasmids can fail to generate enough corrected reads to give enough coverage for assembly, resulting in gaps in the genome or zero reads for small plasmids.
-Set ``corOutCoverage=1000`` (any value greater than your total input coverage) to correct all input data.
+Datasets with uneven coverage or small plasmids can fail to generate enough corrected reads to give enough coverage for assembly, resulting in gaps in the genome or even no reads for small plasmids.
+Set ``corOutCoverage=1000`` (or any value greater than your total input coverage) to correct all input data.

-    This option is also recommended for metagenomic datasets where all data is useful for assembly.

 Why do I get less corrected read data than I asked for?